-Due to the impact of the COVID-19 pandemic, we are temporarily not accepting new customer applications.
+Due to the impact of COVID-19, we are temporarily not accepting new customer applications.
+However, if you are interested in a PPP loan, we recommend applying for PPP with one of our trusted partners.
 If you are an existing customer and have a question about your account, please reach out to email@example.com.

 COVID-19 Small Business Resource Center

-We are here to help keep you informed of the latest coronavirus disease (COVID-19) information and government assistance programs.
+We're here to help keep you informed of the latest COVID-19 information and government assistance programs.
 We've also updated our FAQ page to address your questions.

 Paycheck Protection Program